 For nearly half of our history, the American Lung Association has battled air pollution.
 We work to ensure that the air we all breathe is clean and safe, so it will not cause or worsen lung disease.
 We are taking crucial steps that will result in less pollution, better health, and thousands of lives saved each year.
 Here are a few:

-More than 32 million Americans suffer from chronic lung disease.
+Nearly 37 million Americans suffer from chronic lung disease.
 Lung disease causes millions of days lost at school and work and costs billions of dollars in healthcare costs.
 We’re dedicated to reducing the burden of lung disease on individuals and their families through programs such as:

 Tobacco is the leading cause of preventable death in the U.S. Yet, every year more than 437,000 people die from tobacco-caused disease, and another 40,000 people die from exposure to secondhand smoke.
 Among adults who smoke, 81 percent began smoking regularly at age 18 or younger, with the average age of daily smoking initiation for new smokers at 20 years.
 The Lung Association is committed to helping smokers quit while working to protect everyone from secondhand smoke and prevent young people from starting, through efforts such as:

 WANT TO GET INVOLVED?
 See how we can work together.